 Studies in laboratory animals have found that green tea polyphenols inhibit the growth of esophageal cancer cells (in line with its anti-cancer properties).
 Other clinical studies have found that green tea offers protection against the development of esophageal cancer, particularly among women.
 However, one large-scale population-based clinical study found just the opposite: drinking green tea was associated with an increased risk of esophageal cancer, and the stronger and hotter the tea, the greater the risk.
 It seems that if the water is very hot, it can damage the esophagus and lead to long-term adverse consequences.
 So just make sure the tea you drink isn’t extremely hot.

+There are so many benefits of green tea.
 Feel better, lose weight, lower your risk of chronic diseases, and be healthier by making green tea a regular part of your life!